iamjessklein/goals/README.md

 * To share our work at Bocoup
 * To provide mentorship
 * To meet some great designers and learn about how they work
+* To help to build an open design culture at Bocoup

 <strong>Milestones</strong>
 * Come up with a format for the podcast
 * Line up guests
 * Aim for 1 podcast a month

+# User Interface Design
+I am definitely stronger at UX than UI, and I would like to improve.

+<strong>Why?</strong> To expand my toolbox and to make better design decisions.

+<strong>Milestones</strong> For starters, 1-3 UI posts on Dribbble.